gumaerc-testorg/hst-953-fall-2024/content/pages/syllabus.md

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

 **Plagiarism:** Student code submissions may be submitted by the instructors to a plagiarism detection tool for a review of similarity and detection of possible plagiarism.
 Submissions will be used solely for the purpose of detecting similarity, and are not retained indefinitely on the server; typically results are deleted after 14 days but may be removed sooner.
-For more information on the tool used, refer to [https://theory.stanford.edu/~aiken/moss/](https://theory.stanford.edu/~aiken/moss/).
+For more information on the tool used, refer to {{% resource_link "463e413a-cf53-49e6-8f9d-e48821c46a2c" "https://theory.stanford.edu/~aiken/moss/" %}}.

 ## Projects and Authorship